IoTone/ProjectGyr/README.md

 rackup
 ```

-Then go to your browser and type in (May very depending on what port that WEBRICK grabs):
+Then go to your browser and type in (May very depending on what port WEBRICK grabs):

 ```
 http://localhost:9292/
 ```